jetthoughts/jetthoughts.github.io/content/blog/how-create-triangles-in-tailwindcss-html-css.md

 ---
 dev_to_id: 1222970
 title: "How to create triangles in TailwindCSS"
-description: "In this post, we are going to see four examples to draw a triangle in TailwindCSS using borders.    ..."
+description: "In this post, we are going to see four examples of how to draw a triangle in TailwindCSS using..."
 created_at: "2022-10-18T10:46:16Z"
-edited_at: "2024-07-03T12:20:57Z"
+edited_at: "2024-08-28T10:12:33Z"
 draft: false
 tags: ["html", "css", "webdev", "tailwindcss"]
 canonical_url: "https://jetthoughts.com/blog/how-create-triangles-in-tailwindcss-html-css/"
 cover_image: "https://raw.githubusercontent.com/jetthoughts/jetthoughts.github.io/master/static/assets/img/blog/how-create-triangles-in-tailwindcss-html-css/cover.jpeg"
 slug: "how-create-triangles-in-tailwindcss-html-css"
 ---
-In this post, we are going to see four examples to draw a triangle in TailwindCSS using borders.
+In this post, we are going to see four examples of how to draw a triangle in TailwindCSS using borders.

 ## Triangle Down

 Triangle is one of the simplest shapes in geometry.
-It can be drawn with just three straight lines and a couple of angles.
+You can draw it with three straight lines and a couple of angles.

 1. Set a width and height of 0 by: `w-0` and `h-0`
 2. Set the top border to have the full height and color by: `border-t-[75px] border-t-red-500`
 3. Set the side borders to half the width with the color transparent by: `border-l-[50px] border-l-transparent` and `border-r-[50px] border-r-transparent`

 ```html
 <div class="w-0 h-0
   border-l-[50px] border-l-transparent